groverkaran/django-comments-tree/docs/migrating.rst

 Populate comment data
 =====================

-The following step will populate **XtdComment**'s table with data from the **Comment** model.
+The following step will populate **TreeComment**'s table with data from the **Comment** model.
 For that purpose you can use the ``populate_xtdcomments`` management command:

    .. code-block:: bash

        (venv)$ python manage.py populate_xtdcomments
-       Added 3468 XtdComment object(s).
+       Added 3468 TreeComment object(s).

-You can pass as many DB connections as you have defined in :setting:`DATABASES` and the command will run in each of the databases, populating the **XtdComment**'s table with data from the comments table existing in each database.
+You can pass as many DB connections as you have defined in :setting:`DATABASES` and the command will run in each of the databases, populating the **TreeComment**'s table with data from the comments table existing in each database.

 Now the project is ready to handle comments with django-comments-tree.